Department of Women's, Gender and Sexuality Studies

 The minimum requirements for admission include completion of at least 12 credits of course work applicable to the major, a minimum overall grade point average of 3.25, and a minimum 3.50 grade point average for all courses applicable toward the major.

-Students in the program are required to complete all of the requirements for the major in Women’s Studies.
+Students in the program are required to complete all of the requirements for the major in Women’s, Gender and Sexuality Studies.
 As part of their elective credits for the major, students must also complete 3 credits of intensive work culminating in an independent research or creative honors project.

-Typically the project begins as a paper the student writes for an upper-division Women’s Studies course no later than spring of the junior year.
-During the senior year, honors students fulfill the requirements for the honors program by enrolling in A WSS 495 Honors Project during the fall semester concurrently with A WSS 490Z, Research Seminar in Women’s Studies.
+Typically the project begins as a paper the student writes for an upper-division Women’s, Gender and Sexuality Studies course no later than spring of the junior year.
+During the senior year, honors students fulfill the requirements for the honors program by enrolling in A WSS 495 Honors Project during the fall semester concurrently with A WSS 490Z, Research Seminar in Women’s, Gender and Sexuality Studies.
 Alternatively, students who have been admitted into the honors program during their sophomore year may enroll in A WSS 490Z in the fall semester of their junior year in preparation for completion of the honors sequence during the subsequent two semesters.

 Students in the honors program are required to maintain overall grade point averages of 3.25 or higher during the junior and senior years and overall grade point averages of 3.50 or higher for all courses applicable toward the major.
 Students not meeting the above standards may be unable to complete the honors program.

-After completion of the above requirements, the records of the candidate will be reviewed by the department, which will recommend candidates for the degree with honors in Women’s Studies.
+After completion of the above requirements, the records of the candidate will be reviewed by the department, which will recommend candidates for the degree with honors in Women’s, Gender and Sexuality Studies.

 The combined B.A./M.A. program provides an opportunity for students with outstanding academic abilities to receive both a B.A. and an M.A. degree in five years (ten semesters).

 The combined program demands a minimum of 142 credits, of which 32 must be graduate credits.
-Students must fulfill all university, college, and department requirements for both the undergraduate major and the M.A. in Women’s Studies.
+Students must fulfill all university, college, and department requirements for both the undergraduate major and the M.A. in Women’s, Gender and Sexuality Studies.

 Students accepted into the combined B.A./M.A. program apply up to 10 credits of graduate work toward both their undergraduate and graduate degree requirements.
 Students take two 4-credit graduate courses in addition to A WSS 510 (2 credits), “Advanced Feminist Pedagogy and Theory,” to fulfill this requirement.

 Undergraduate students who have completed a minimum of 60 credits with a GPA of 3.20 or above are eligible to apply.
-Students submit applications for the B.A./M.A. program in Women’s Studies directly to the Office of Graduate Admissions.
+Students submit applications for the B.A./M.A. program in Women’s, Gender and Sexuality Studies directly to the Office of Graduate Admissions.
 Students will be admitted upon the recommendation of the department’s Graduate Admissions Committee, whose decision will be based on the student’s grade point average, statement of purpose, writing sample, and supportive letters of recommendation from faculty.